Open Now

 Smelly Shower Drain

-Improving general ventilation through adequate exhaust fans and openable windows prevents future bacteria buildup.
+Improving general ventilation through adequate exhaust fans and openable windows prevents future bacteria build-up.
 For signs of mould or mildew, thoroughly clean with a bleach solution and improve humidity control.

 If neighbourhood sewer lines are the culprit, contact officials to address repairs.
 With these targeted remedies, plus maintaining clean traps, annual drain flushing, and running fans after moisture-heavy activities, you can say goodbye to those bathroom ghosts for good.
 Regular maintenance will give you continued protection from odours down the line.